saurabhchalke/stackup/apps/docs/docs/packages/paymaster/installation.md

 :::

-## Add dependencies
+## Automatic setup

-The Contracts library will be available in Solidity and hosted on NPM.
+The Paymaster will be available in JavaScript and hosted on NPM.

 :::caution